Resources

-Here are some of the resources that we have found to be helpful in our recovery from infidelity:
+This page contains various resources that we’ve found to be beneficial in our recovery from infidelity.

 E-Books and Courses

-Every e-book that we recommend is one that we have actually purchased or reviewed ourselves.
-Many offer free email courses which allows one to sample what these experts have to offer.
+Every program that we recommend is one that we have actually purchased or reviewed ourselves.

-“The Art & Science of Love” by Ph.D John Gottman & Ph.D Julie Schwartz Gottman.
+John Gottman and Julie Gottman“The Art & Science of Love” by Ph.D John Gottman & Ph.D Julie Schwartz Gottman.
 Great stuff from the Gottman’s workshop, whether your marriage is in trouble or not.
-Teaches to help you work on what’s important in a relationship.
+Replay of their renowned marriage workshop which includes 4 DVDs and a manual, complete with workshop exercises.
+All materials and presentations are based on Dr. John Gottman’s 30 years of research with couples.
+This program teaches to help you work on what’s important in a relationship.

 Books from The Library

-One or both of us has read every book in our Library at some point.
+One or both of us has read virtually every book about infidelity on Amazon it seems at some point!
 Here are our absolute favorites:

 “The Divorce Remedy” by Michelle Weiner-Davis